Cats-n-coffee/frontend-mentor-myteam-react/README.md

 The `AboutPage.js` component loops through the array of objects and calls the `TeamMembers.js` component for the card element.
 This component handles the state for the card being flipped or not and displays the appropriate content. <br>

-An extra component called `ScrollToTop.js` was added from the React documentation to bring the user back to the top of the page once they clicked a link.
+An extra component called `ScrollToTop.js` was added from the React documentation to bring the user back to the top of the page once they clicked a link. <br>